cloud-elements/devportal/docs/elements/sageone/authenticate.md

     | Hover over the element card, and then click __Create Instance__.</br> ![Create Instance](../img/Create-Instance.gif)  | Click __Add Instance__.</br> ![Search](../img/Add-Instance.png)  |

 5. Enter a name for the element instance.
 6. You can choose to authenticate with the default APIM Subscription Key, or you can enter your own.
-The APIM Subscription Key is the subscription Primary key that you noted in the [Service Provider Setup section](setup.html).
+The APIM Subscription Key is the subscription Primary key that you noted in the [API Provider Setup section](setup.html).
 7. Click __Create Instance__ (latest UI) or __Next__ (earlier UI).
 8. Optionally add tags in the earlier UI:
      1. On the Tag It page, enter any tags that might help further define the instance.